AppFlowy-IO/AppFlowy/doc/CONTRIBUTING.md

     - Spread the word on the media to get more people to join the community.
 To name a few channels, Product Hunt, Hacker Noon, Quora, Reddit, and Stack Overflow are good choices.
     - Give a lightning talk at your local hackerspace on why you love AppFlowy
     - Write a review of the pros and cons of similar open source apps
-- Really want a fix or feature?
-Contact annie@appflowy.io

 ### Coding Contributions